zhjohnchan/bert-clip-synesthesia/README.md

 ### 2.1 Prepare the data

-Download from [this link](https://github.com/google-research-datasets/Crisscrossed-Captions) and put on the `data/cxc` folder.
+Download from [this link](https://github.com/google-research-datasets/Crisscrossed-Captions) and put them in the `data/cxc` folder.

 ### 2.2 Run the textual similarity measure